Andranomavo

 Andranomavo is a town and commune (kaominina) in Madagascar.
 It belongs to the district of Soalala, which is a part of Boeny Region.
-The population of the commune was estimated to be approximately 27,000 in 2001 commune census.
+The population of the commune was estimated to be approximately 27,000 in 2001census.

 Andranomavo is served by a local airport.
 Primary and junior level secondary education are available in town.
 The majority 90% of the population of the commune are farmers.
 The most important crops are rice and raffia palm, while other important agricultural products are sugarcane and cassava.
 Services provide employment for 10% of the population.